 Included below is certain information about our managers and executive officers.
 Pursuant to our operating agreement, which was adopted on March 29, 2012, Messrs.
-Wallach, Myrick and Summers were appointed to initial terms of one year, two years and three years, respectively.
-Following the expiration of these initial terms, our Managers will be elected to three-year staggered terms.
+Wallach, Myrick, and Summers were appointed to initial terms of one year, two years and three years, respectively.
+Following the expiration of these initial terms, our Managers are elected to three-year staggered terms.
 In March 2013, Mr. Wallach's initial one-year term expired and he was elected to a three-year term expiring in March 2016.
+In March 2014, Mr. Summer's initial one-year term expired and he was elected to a three-year term expiring in March 2017.
+In March 2015, Mr. Myrick's initial three-year term expired and he was elected to a three-year term expiring in March 2018.
+Also in March 2015, the Members amended the operating agreement of the company to add a third independent Manager, Eric Rauscher.
+Mr. Rauscher was suggested by the Members, recommended by the nominating and corporate governance committee of the Board of Managers, and was appointed to an initial three year term.

-Daniel M. Wallach, age 46, is our Chief Executive Officer and a Manager.
+Daniel M. Wallach, age 48, is our Chief Executive Officer and a Manager.
 He has been our Chief Executive Officer since our Company was founded and, prior to the addition of the two independent Managers in March 2012, he was our sole Manager.
 Mr. Wallach has over 20 years of experience in finance and real estate.
 Most recently, from May 2011 to July 2011, Mr. Wallach was an Executive Vice President for ProBuild Holdings, a building material supplier to homebuilders.
 Before that, from 1985 to 1989, and 1990 to April 2011, Mr. Wallach held various positions with 84 Lumber Company and affiliates, including Chief Financial Officer and Director.
 84 Lumber is a building material supplier to homebuilders and was, at that time, one of our affiliates.
 At 84 Lumber, Mr. Wallach oversaw the company's financial and accounting function, including all aspects related to financial reporting, debt financing, customer financing, customer credit and management information systems.
 Mr. Wallach was also intimately involved with the creation of 84 FINANCIAL, L.P., a finance company affiliated with and owned by 84 Lumber, which had investment objectives similar to ours.
 Mr. Wallach has also held operational and finance positions with a mortgage brokerage firm and a building contractor.
 He graduated from Washington and Jefferson College in Washington, Pennsylvania with a B.A. in Business Administration.